epfml/disco/desktop-pytorch-version/README.md

 In PyTorch, `state_dict` is the dictionary we use to represent the current model parameters.
 Python's `pickle` utility is used for serializing the model to byte stream that could go through the network stack.
 (This is automatically implemented in PyZMQ's `send_pyobj` and `recv_pyobj`.)

-ZeroMQ has similar socket-based APIs to TCP but transfer discrete messages, with various socket types and various messaging patterns.
-More details in the [documentation](https://zguide.zeromq.org/) and [zguide](https://zguide.zeromq.org/).
+ZeroMQ has socket-based APIs similar to TCP but transfer discrete messages, with various socket types and various messaging patterns.
+More details are shown in the [documentation](https://zguide.zeromq.org/) and [zguide](https://zguide.zeromq.org/).
 We used DEALER sockets for model communication.

 We implement training and messaging in an asynchronous way: one process is `train_and_send` and the other process is `receive_model_messages`.
 We run the processes concurrently with `multiprocessing` and share the received models through a process-safe Queue.
 This is because if we use a synchronous setting, then after each epoch of training, we will wait for all the other peers’ messages, which is waste of time if a peer is slow at computing or has more data to train.

-We are trying to avoid a centralized server working as a coordinator, but We use a simple server for signaling purposes, like a BitTorrent tracker which assists in the communication between peers.
+We are trying to avoid a centralized server working as a coordinator, but we use a simple server for signaling purposes, like a BitTorrent tracker which assists in the communication between peers.
 When a new peer joins, the new peer sends a request to the server and the server will record the new peer.
 Any peer can query the server about the existing peers.

 NAT traversal is not yet implemented so peers behind NATs are hard to reach currently.

 ## Possible future work / new designs
-- Find a good way to test the prototype to ensure the robustness and evaluate the performance. (e.g. How to test with more peers, how to test on multiple public IPs, how to test on real local private dataset, etc.) Maybe docker can be used for the testing deployment.
+- Find a good way to test the prototype to ensure the robustness and evaluate the performance. (e.g. How to test with more peers, how to test on multiple public IPs, how to test on real local private datasets, etc.) Maybe docker can be used for the testing deployment.
 - Add NAT traversal functionality, possible solutions are STUN/TURN server or UPnP (not always working).
-Or evaluate how NAT traversal is done in other P2P network like BitTorrent.
+Or evaluate how NAT traversal is done in other P2P networks like BitTorrent.
 (Could we combine the NAT traversal with the current ZeroMQ messaging part, or do we need some other library?)
 - Find possible use cases for the project.
-(Currently it can potentially used for companies or hospitals which have public IPs.)
+(Currently, it can potentially be used for companies or hospitals which have public IPs.)
 Design frontend UI for the application.
-- Add more functionalities to the server side, for example, it can be a platform where you can see available jobs and download model architectures, or it can be a monitoring platform where peers can report their performance.
+- Add more functionalities to the server, for example, it can be a platform where you can see available jobs and download model architectures, or it can be a monitoring platform where peers can report their performance.
 - Mobile deployment could be hard.
 (Is it possible to deploy PyTorch and Python programs to mobile devices?
 Or combine PyTorch Mobile with other bindings of ZeroMQ?)
 - Add authentication for security, or add differential privacy for further data privacy.
 - Regarding the P2P network topology, what would be a better design compared to a fully-connected complete graph?
 How can we define the neighboring peers for a peer?
 And adding load balance is possible in the network.

 ## Current designs to be improved
-- Currently when a peer leaves, others are not affected by that.
+- Currently, when a peer leaves, others are not affected by that.
 However, the server and the other peers will not be notified about this leaving.
-We could possibly add some code to deal with peers leaving.
+We could add some code to deal with peers leaving.
 (How do we detect peers leaving?)
-- Currently when a peer wants to send model updates out, it will first query the server for the existing peers.
-We could possibly change this to be all peers receiving notification when a new peer joins (or leaves), so that we don't need to do queries and establish connections frequently.
+- Currently, when a peer wants to send model updates out, it will first query the server for the existing peers.
+We could change this to be all peers receiving notification when a new peer joins (or leaves), so that we don't need to do queries and establish new connections frequently.
-- Currently when a new peer joins, it starts with a plain model, so when it is averaged to other models, it would decrease the performance of others.
-We could possibly add some bootstraping code to initialize the new peer's model as the average of all the other trained models.
+- Currently, when a new peer joins, it starts with a plain model, so when it is averaged to other models, it would decrease the performance of others.
+We could add some bootstrapping code to initialize the new peer's model as the average of all the other trained models.
 It's also possible to design a weighted average and assign a weight to each model, so that well-trained models will have a higher weight in the averaging.